cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ## Conditional Task Execution

 Some tasks are meant to be created only if a certain condition is met.
 And some tasks can be skipped in some cases.
-Cirrus CI supports `only_if` and `skip` keywords in order to provide such flexibility:
+Cirrus CI supports the `only_if` and `skip` keywords in order to provide such flexibility:

 <!-- markdownlint-disable MD031 -->
 <!-- markdownlint-disable MD032 -->
 * The `only_if` keyword controls whether or not a task will be created.
-For example, you may want to publish only changes committed to `master` branch.
+For example, you may want to publish only changes committed to the `master` branch.
   ```yaml
   publish_task:
     only_if: $CIRRUS_BRANCH == 'master'
     script: yarn run publish
   ```

-* The `skip` keyword allows skipping execution of a task and mark it as successful.
+* The `skip` keyword allows to skip execution of a task and mark it as successful.
 For example, you may want to skip linting if no source files have changed since the last successful run.
   ```yaml
   lint_task: